ardalis/kata-catalog/katas/Zombie Survivors.md

 ## Step One: Survivors

 The zombie apocalypse has occurred.
 You must model a Survivor in this harsh world.
+Sometimes, they get hurt, and even die.

 - Each **Survivor** has a **Name**.
+- Each Survivor begins with 0 **Wounds**.
+- A Survivor who receives 2 Wounds dies immediately; additional Wounds are ignored.
+- Each Survivor starts with the ability to perform 3 Actions per turn.

+## Step Two : Equipment

+Survivors can use equipment to help them in their mission.

 - Each Survivor can carry up to 5 pieces of **Equipment**.
 	- Up to 2 pieces of carried Equipment are "In Hand"; the rest are "In Reserve".
 	- Examples of Equipment: "Baseball bat", "Frying pan", "Katana", "Pistol", "Bottled Water", "Molotov"
-- Each Survivor starts with the ability to perform 3 Actions per turn.

-## Step Two : Wounds

-Survivors sometimes (often) must fight to survive.
-Sometimes, they get hurt.

-- Each Survivor begins with 0 **Wounds**.
 - Each Wound a Survivor receives reduces the number of pieces of Equipment they can carry by 1.
-	- If the Survivor has more Equipment than their new capacity, choose a piece to discard.
+	- If the Survivor has more Equipment than their new capacity, choose a piece to discard (implement however you like).

-- A Survivor who receives 2 Wounds dies immediately; additional Wounds are ignored.
+## Step Three : The Game

+A Game includes one or more Survivors, as well as other Game elements that are outside the scope of this kata.

+- A **Game** begins with 0 Survivors.
+- A Game can have Survivors added to it at any time.
+	- Survivor Names within a Game must be unique.
+- A Game ends immediately if all of its Survivors have died.

-## Step Three : Experience and Levels
+## Step Four : Experience and Levels

 As Survivors overcome zombies, they gain experience.